 Every reliable thin-steel plasma setup starts with clean, dry air, adequate power, and precise torch height control.

-Start with air management: spec an oil‑free compressor with a refrigerated dryer or desiccant stage, add multi-stage air filtration at the plasma inlet, and schedule compressor maintenance to purge condensate and verify regulator setpoints.
+Start with air management.
+Spec an oil-free compressor with a refrigerated dryer or desiccant stage.
+Add multi-stage air filtration at the plasma inlet, and schedule compressor maintenance to purge condensate and verify regulator setpoints.
 Dry air suppresses dross and protects valves and solenoids.

 Torch height control (THC) closes the loop on arc voltage to maintain standoff, stabilizing kerf width and minimizing warp.
 Pair THC with speed and amperage tuned to gauge.